Home Pagan symbols & customs Site search

 Look at your pet dog or pigeons in the park begging for food.
 They also have eye contact and if they had hands, they would hold them out ready to catch anything thrown in their direction.
 These gestures seem to be natural, coming from deep within us.
 It is animal and human nature to express inward sentiment by outward sign.

-Hands may be crossed over the chest ("Help me, I'm in pain."), clasped like a Norman church steeple or with fingers interlocked.
-Hands may be joined in the open position like the Buddhist mudra1.
-Whatever shape or form, clasped hands prevent us from fighting and this non-aggressive position gives the message of submission and supplication.
+Hands may be crossed over the chest ("Help me, I'm in pain"), or clasped like a Norman church steeple or with fingers interlocked.
+Whatever shape or form, clasped hands prevent us from fighting and this non-aggressive position shows submission.

-Early man would use a 'help me' sign when pleading, and as religions developed, the early Pagans assumed such postures when pleading with their god.
+Early man would use a naturally-formed 'help me' sign when pleading, and as religions developed, the early Pagans assumed such postures when pleading with their god.
 The Christian's version just follows on from that.
-Sometimes with the charismatic outstretched 'Orans' posture2, and sometimes with clasped hands, favoured by Buddhism and other religions as a way to deliver a message to the mind/body energy system.
+Sometimes with the outstretched 'Orans' posture, and sometimes with clasped hands, like the dhyana mudra used in Hinduism, Buddhism and other religions as a way to deliver a message to the mind/body energy system.

 Prayer words

-Just as milk seems to taste better from a glass than from a ceramic cup, so a prayer feels better if we use special words.
-But if those words are only from a prayer book and not from the soul, then it is not a prayer.
+Just as milk seems to taste better from a glass than from a ceramic cup, so a prayer feels better if we use special words such as Amen.

-A prayer is a collection of words spoken aloud or silently, to our god.
+Words are spoken aloud or considered silently, to our god.
 Man has prayed to the nature gods for millennia; it was certainly not a new invention for modern religions such as Christianity.
 And it was natural, like many other pagan ways, for Christians to adopt this form of communication with their God.

 Orans: Latin for "one who prays"